maruf-bin-salim/NSU_ACADEMICS/fall-2020/MAT350/session-1/information.md

 # `Session 1`
 _this session contains:_

-    - Practice session for mathemetics quiz
+    - Practice session for mathemetics makeup-mid